1. How many students are accepted each year?

 6. How do I apply for the ATP?

 Applications are accepted and reviewed in an ongoing fashion.
-Applications are available either online or by visiting the Office of Graduate Admissions on the campus of California Baptist University.
-Completed applications must be submitted by either November 15 for Priority Consideration or January 10, along with all required materials (letters of recommendation, volunteer/observation verification, transcripts, essay, etc).
+The application is available through ATCAS at https://caate.net/apply-now/.
+Completed applications must be submitted by either November 15 for priority consideration or January 10, along with all required materials (letters of recommendation, volunteer/observation verification, transcripts, essay, etc).
 Complete applications are then reviewed by the ATP Admissions Committee and qualified applicants are invited for an on-campus interview.
 At the completion of the interview process successful applicants are notified of their selection for admission into the ATP beginning the following semester.

 7. What if I am an out-of-state student?